skip to content

 VAT Transactions

-The central Tax Team posts journals to correct Services Tax (reverse charge), Acquisition or Import Tax and sales correction transactions on a monthly basis.
+The central Tax Team posts journals to correct Services Tax, Acquisition or Import Tax and sales correction transactions.

-The amount of VAT you would have paid on that service if you had bought it in Great Britain (GB)
+The amount of VAT would have paid on that service if it had been bought it in Great Britain (GB)

-The amount of VAT you would have paid on goods if you had purchased them in the UK
+The amount of VAT that would have paid on goods if they were purchased in the UK

 Sales Tax Adjustments